frederic-perez/AmE-dictionary/data/idioms.md

 __nervous wreck__ Someone who is overcome with anxiety, apprehension, or nervousness.
 __nervy__ :astonished: Daring or fearless; courageous.
 Primarily heard in US. _You’ve got to be pretty nervy to jump out of a plane and trust a little backpack to save your life._
 __never a rose without a/the prick__ _proverb_ There is rarely a good or positive thing, event, or circumstance that is not accompanied by something negative or unpleasant (i.e., just as a rose has thorns). _A: “I can’t believe the amount of taxes I have to pay on my lottery winnings!”
 B: “Never a rose without the prick, eh?”_
+__never say never__ Do not say that something is impossible, that it will never happen, or that you will never do it, because anything is possible.
+The term first appeared in Charles Dickens’ novel _The Pickwick Papers._ _A: “I’ll never be good enough to make the team.”
+B: “Never say never.
+Just keep practicing and see what happens.”_
 __new blood__
 __new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
 __new kid on the block__ Someone who is new in a place or organization.
 __new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
 __next in line__
 __next to nothing__ Almost nothing; a very small amount.
+__next-level__ :dart: Especially good or advanced. _Mission Control in Houston had next-level simulators used to train their astronauts._
 __NGL__ _slang_ An initialism of “not gonna (going to) lie,” used in text messages and online communications to indicate one’s honest opinion about something, especially when that opinion may be unpopular, unexpected, or unfavorable. _Ugh, I’ve been so bored this whole break!
 NGL, I’m kinda ready for school to start again._
 __nice and (something)__ Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._